chenllliang/MLS/README.md

 **Work in Progress** 🚩
 - Exploring MLS in O2M & M2M Multilingual Translation (Releasing Soon)

-Hi, this is the source code of our paper "Focus on the Target’s Vocabulary: Masked Label Smoothing for Machine Translation" accepted by ACL 2022.
+Hi, this is the official source code of our paper "Focus on the Target’s Vocabulary: Masked Label Smoothing for Machine Translation" accepted by ACL 2022.
 You can find the paper in https://arxiv.org/abs/2203.02889.